yashseh/redbirdAssignmentReactNative/README.md

 The app is organized using the **Atomic Design methodology** (Organism methodology), which breaks down the UI into independent, reusable components.
 This structure is highly beneficial for scaling the project, ensuring maintainability, and promoting consistency across the application.

-- **Atoms:** Basic building blocks like buttons, text inputs, and icons.
+- **atoms:** Basic building blocks like buttons, text inputs, and icons.
-- **Molecules:** Combinations of atoms working together, such as form fields or a card with an image and text.
+- **molecules:** Combinations of atoms working together, such as form fields or a card with an image and text.
-- **Organisms:** More complex UI elements composed of molecules and atoms, like a menu list or a cart summary.
+- **organisms:** More complex UI elements composed of molecules and atoms, like a menu list or a cart summary.
-- **Templates:** Layouts that arrange organisms to form pages.
+- **appComponents:** Layouts that arrange organisms to form pages.
-- **Pages:** Final views rendered to the user.
+- **screen:** Final views rendered to the user.
+- **adapters:** This directory contains modules responsible for managing external connections, such as APIs or third-party services.
+It acts as an interface between the app and external data sources, ensuring a clean separation of concerns and making it easier to swap out or update integrations without affecting the core application logic.
+- **state:** : This folder houses the application's state management logic, including slices and API fetching functions.
+Slices define individual pieces of state and their corresponding reducers, while API fetching functions handle data retrieval from external sources.
+This structure promotes organized and maintainable state management, allowing for scalable and efficient handling of the application's data flow.

 ### Styling